Blauben/kd-tree/docs/source/examples/python.rst

    # Building KDTree with a specific plane selection algorithm
    tree_mesh = KDTree(vertices, faces, PlaneSelectionAlgorithm.LOG)

-For advanced usage and configuration options, please refer to the detailed documentation in :ref:`KDTree`.
+For advanced usage and configuration options, please refer to the detailed documentation in :ref:`KDTree_py`.